 In conclusion, AI's impact on media addiction is multifaceted, affecting mental and physical health and having broader societal implications.
 As AI continues to evolve, it is crucial to balance technological advancements with the well-being of individuals and society.
 This necessitates a collaborative effort from AI developers, policymakers, and mental health professionals to mitigate the risks of media addiction.
-(AI has it right, the time is now so let’s take this on sooner rather than later).
+(AI has it right, the time is now, so let’s take this on sooner rather than later).